 What To Serve With Pesto Salmon

-- Pesto crusted salmon tastes delicious with a simple salad like beet orange salad, Italian quinoa salad or balsamic pasta salad.
+- Pesto crusted salmon tastes delicious with a simple salad like beet orange salad, walnut beetroot feta salad or balsamic pasta salad.

-- If you love your carbs, go for guilt-free creamy mushroom zucchini pasta or vegetable pasta with vegan garlic sauce.
+- If you love your carbs, go for guilt-free creamy mushroom zucchini pasta, easy spaghetti arrabiata or vegetable pasta with vegan garlic sauce.

 - This baked salmon also goes well with easy sides like roasted potatoes and broccoli or healthy honey mustard coleslaw.